buluma/ansible-role-postfix/README.md

 postfix_smtp_tls_security_level: none

 # To enable spamassassin, ensure spamassassin is installed,
-# (hint: role: robertdebock.spamassassin) and set these two variables:
+# (hint: role: buluma.spamassassin) and set these two variables:
 # postfix_spamassassin: enabled
 # postfix_spamassassin_user: spamd

 # To enable clamav, ensure clamav is installed,
-# (hint: role: robertdebock.clamav) and set this variable:
+# (hint: role: buluma.clamav) and set this variable:
 # postfix_clamav: enabled

 # You can configure aliases here.
 Typically redirecting `root` is a good plan.